Tigress (band): History

 In June 2022, the band were main support to Billy Talent on their UK tour.
 The band opened for Evanescence in Rostock, Germany and Tampere, Finland.
-The show in Tampere, was the band's first arena show.
+The show in Tampere was the band's first arena show.
 En-route to Tampere, Finnair lost all of Tigress' backline resulting in the band playing their first ever arena with none of their own gear.
 The band also opened for Spiritbox in Utrecht, Netherlands and Hamburg, Germany.

 In August 2022, the band were main support to Anti-Flag in Nottingham and London on their 'Welcome To 1984' UK tour.
 The band also performed at Reading and Leeds Festival, playing on the Festival Republic Stage.

 In September 2022, the band performed two UK headline shows in London and Birmingham.

 In November 2022, the band performed at Pick It Up Festival in High Wycombe with WSTR.

 In December 2022, the band were main support to Evanescence in Lisbon, Portugal and Madrid, Spain.
-The band also released an acoustic take of their song 'A Letter To Death (Cry Your Heart Out)', titling it 'A Letter to Death (Reimagined)'.
+The band also released an acoustic take of their song "A Letter To Death (Cry Your Heart Out)", titling it 'A Letter to Death (Reimagined)'.

+In June 2023, the band were main support to Evanescence in Warsaw, Poland and Lille, France.
+The band also performed at Download Festival in the UK and Rock For People in the Czech Republic.

+In April 2024, the band released their single 'Blah Blah Blah'.

+In May 2024, the band released their single 'Freefall'.

+In July 2024, the band released their single 'B-O-R-E-D' and performed at 2000trees.

+In August 2024, the band released their single 'Rare'.

+In October 2024, the band released their single 'Save Yourself'.

+In late 2024 Joshua Coombes, the drummer of Tigress, joined and started appearing on the Staying Relevant Podcast with Pete Wicks and Sam Thompson as Digital Josh.

+In January 2025, the band released their sophomore album 'Are You B-O-R-E-D?'.
+The band also headlined a sold-out show at Paper Dress Vintage in London to support the album release.

+In April 2025, the band were main support to Orchards in the UK.

+In June and July 2025, the band were main support to Alien Ant Farm, Zeal & Ardor and Skunk Anansie in mainland Europe.

+In September 2025, the band headlined shows in London, Liverpool and Birmingham without drummer Josh Coombes.
+The band released an acoustic EP titled Reimagined, Volume 1 featuring the song "Say Goodbye to 29".

 The band are managed by Satvir Bhamra.
-Bhamra currently works for 0207 Def Jam, the London-based UK arm of Def Jam Recordings, having previously spent time at BMG, Universal Music Catalogue, Warner Music Group, EMI and Sony Music.
+Bhamra currently works for RCA Records, having previously spent time at 0207 Def Jam (the London-based arm of Def Jam Recordings), BMG, Universal Music Catalogue, Warner Music Group, EMI and Sony Music.
 Tigress are booked by ITB (International Talent Booking) for the world excluding North America.

 Tigress receive regular radio play from BBC Radio 1, BBC Introducing, Kerrang!
-Radio, Radio X, Triple J in Australia and have seen press coverage from Kerrang!
-Magazine, Rock Sound, Upset, The Metro and Alternative Press.
+Radio, Radio X, and Triple J in Australia, and have seen press coverage from Kerrang!, Rock Sound, Upset, The Metro, and Alternative Press.